 Managing ACLs with PowerShell is somewhat tricky.
 PowerShell lacks rich support for managing ACLs and ACL inheritance, although .NET does provide the necessary classes you need to manage ACLs.
 To simplify the management of ACLs on NTFS volumes, as you see in the Managing NTFS permissions recipe in Chapter 8, you can download and use a third-party module, NTFSSecurity.

 Storage Replica is a feature of Windows Server that replicates any volume to a remote system.
-Storage Replica is only available with the Windows Server Data Center edition., In Managing Storage Replica, you create a replication partnership between two hosts and enable Windows Server to keep the replica up to date.
+Storage Replica is only available with the Windows Server Data Center edition.
+In Managing Storage Replica, you create a replication partnership between two hosts and enable Windows Server to keep the replica up to date.

 Storage Spaces is a technology provided by Microsoft in the Windows Client (Windows 10 and Windows 11) and recent versions of Windows Server that can help you protect against a disk drive’s failure.
 Storage Spaces provides software RAID, which you investigate in Deploying Storage Spaces.